thrushlang/.github/profile/README.md

 ### Package Manager - (Not finished yet)

-In the future, a package manager will exist that functions precisely like Rust.
-Once it is installed in the system path at the project's root, wherever the **Project.toml** file is located, it will automate the program's build process.
+In the future, there will be a package manager that works exactly like Rust **Cargo**.
+Once it is installed in the system path at the root of the project, wherever the **Project.toml** file is located, it will automate the program's build process.

 ```console
 thorium run